cjanosdev/MCBS913_Image_Project/README.md

 | lftp                    | 11.0.1   | 03/06/202  |

-# Downloading Data from ICR using LFTP
+# Downloading Data from IDR using LFTP
 1) In a terminal window login into Ron
 2) Once connected to Ron and in the `/home/share/groups/mcbs913-2025/image` directory.
 First activate our conda environment:
    >> `conda activate image_proj_env`